rackerlabs/design-system/_component_design/bulk-selection.md

 ## When to use

-Add bulk selection options to a table when you want users to be able to select (or deselect) all visible rows, and then perform an action on the group of selected rows.
+Add bulk selection to a table when you want users to be able to select or deselect multiple rows, and then perform an action on the group of selected rows.
 If the information you are presenting in a table is read-only, do not provide bulk selection.

 When compared to selecting checkboxes individually, bulk selection is a more convenient approach to selecting or deselecting all visible rows.